First United Methodist Church (Highland Park, Michigan): Architecture

 The church is an Arts and Crafts influenced, Gothic-style structure, constructed from red brick and trimmed with limestone.
 The church is rectangular in plan, measuring 108 feet by 95 feet.
 The Woodward Avenue elevation is a three-story gabled facade with banks of leaded windows, unified by projecting brick piers with limestone detailing.
 A square, flat-roofed tower with a louvered belfry graces the corner of the building.
-The main entrance, on the Church Street elevation, is sheltered by a broad arch in the base of the tower.
+The main entrance, on the Church Street elevation, is sheltered by a broad arch at the base of the tower.
 The Church Street elevation also has two bays containing Gothic arched windows with gabled dormers.
 Ornamental brickwork is placed throughout the exterior.

 The interior of the church is a modified Akron Plan, with a two-story central nave with sloping floors containing theatre seating.
 Perimeter spaces contain classrooms and overflow seating.
 The sanctuary is sightly raised and paneled in dark oak with a pitched beamed ceiling.
 It contains a carved wood altar, lecturn, and organ.
 The interior contains tiled floors, Arts and Crafts style oak woodwork, and tapestry brick wainscoting inset with Pewabic tiles throughout.